 Seal Type in Solenoid Valves

 It’s important to select a sealing material that stands up to the demands of media flowing through the valve.
-The available seal types vary, although NBR (nitrile rubber) and FKM (Fluorocarbon / Viton), EPDM rubber, and PTFE are the most common.
+The available seal types vary, although NBR (nitrile rubber) and FKM (Fluorocarbon / Viton), EPDM rubber, and PTFE is the most common.